Grauenwolf/CleanArchitecture/README.md

 So clearly we should keep `ApiExceptionFilterAttribute` and move the logging `UnhandledExceptionBehaviour` does into it.
 (Specifically what to log is left as an exercise for the reader.)

+## Round 4 - Performance Logging

+Just like exception logging should be handled in the ASP.NET Core pipeline, so should performance logging.

+For this we'll use ASP.NET Core middleware.
+For simple use cases, the `app.Use` method can be employed to create ad-hoc middleware from a function.
+But it is cleaner to create a separate class.

  <img align="left" width="116" height="116" src="https://raw.githubusercontent.com/jasontaylordev/CleanArchitecture/main/.github/icon.png" />

  # Clean Architecture Solution Template